roncampbell/IRE2018/index.md

 Since R is open-source, it is free.
 You can download R and most packages at [CRAN](https://cran.r-project.org/), the Comprehensive R Archive Network.
 Installing packages is a two-step process.
 If you were to install the tidyverse, for example, you would enter the following commands at the console.
 Remarks to the right, separated by hash signs, are comments, which the computer ignores.

-    > install.packages("tidyverse")     # command to install package
+    > install.packages("tidyverse")     # command to install package; package within quote marks

 The crack IRE-NICAR staff has already installed R, R Studio and the tidyverse on the computers we'll be using in this class.
-But whenever you start R, you must load a package in memory.
+But whenever you start R, you must load the packages you need in memory.
 Here's how you do that:

-    > library(tidyverse)      # notice no quote mark
+    > library(tidyverse)      # notice no quote marks

-We're going to be creating several tables (known in R as data frames), and of course we'll be naming them.
+We're going to be creating several tables, known in R as <code>data frames</code>, and naming them as we go.
 We use an arrow-like thing called an <code>assignment operator</code> to do that.
 Here it is: <code><-</code>.
 You'll be using it a lot, and there's a shortcut: In Windows, type Alt plus the minus sign.
 In Mac, type Option plus the minus sign.

-We'll also be writing multi-line formulas, joining each line with an odd device called -- don't ask why -- a pipe.
+We'll also be writing multi-line formulas, joining each line with an odd device called a <code>pipe</code>.
 It looks like this: <code>%>%</code>.
 And yes, there's a shortcut: In Windows, type Shift-Control-M; in Mac, type Shift-Command-M.

 In R we usually work in "projects" and keep the data in one place.
 While we won't be creating a project for this class, we will go partway -- we'll set a working directory.
 The directory we'll use is whichever one the IRE-NICAR staff placed our data.
 (We'll find out before class.)
 To set the working directory go to the Session menu and click on Set Working Directory.
 We'll then look for the correct directory.
 Now it's time to import some data.